‘A Phone Is Not A Gun’: Fatal Police Shooting of Stephon Clark Sparks Protest By Black Lives Matter

 — Shaun King (@ShaunKing) March 21, 2018

 Mayor Steinberg has urged the greater community to stay calm although he shares the community’s feelings of anguish.
-Steinberg noted that it is critically important to give the Black community a voice to air their pain in the face of this tragic incident.
+Steinberg noted that it is critically important to give the black community a voice to air their pain in the face of this tragic incident.

 “Emotions are understandably high.
 People are anguished,” Steinberg said.
 “I understand it and we understand it.
 I urge our community to remain peaceful.”